d0ra1mon/d0raSpy/README.md

 1. Open `Telegram` > search `BotFather` > type `/newbot` > set name `name_bot` > `get HTTP API token`
 2. Search `RawDataBot` > Click `Start` > The Telegram bot will send a message with your account info.
 Scroll down and find chat.
 Your `chat ID` number is listed below, next to id

+## Obfuscation
+It is not possible to make a bash file completely undecipherable, since bash code is interpreted by the operating system so that it can be executed.
+However, it is possible to make the code more difficult to read or modify through what is known as "minification" or "obfuscation" of the code.

+Run `shc -f spy.sh & scan.sh` to encrypt and protect bash script

+Una possibile soluzione è l'utilizzo di uno strumento come shc

 ## Disclaimer

 I recommend using this scripts for testing, learning and fun :D